LPI Linux Essentials Certification

 File and Directory Permissions and Ownership

 File and directory permissions are the foundation of security in Linux.
 Understanding how to modify and change the ownership and modes of files and directories allows us to set restrictions on who has access to those files and directories.
-In this lesson, we'll explore both ownership and modes using chown and chmod.
+In this lesson, we'll explore both ownership and modes using

 5.4 Special Directories and Files